 - Filename-the name of the file. - Size-the size of the file. - Signature-the signature is a checksum of the first 8 Kilobytes of a file. - Exe Type-the type of executable file (for example, Win32 exe, Linux x86 ELF, or SPARC ELF). - ID-the unique identifier for the file entry.
 This column is only shown if the Show ID Column option was enabled in the SAI Editor Options dialog.
-See Setting Properties for the SAI Editor on page 271 for more information. - Publisher-the publisher of this file. - Application-the application that this file belongs to. - App Type-the type of the application (for example, Word Processor or Spreadsheet). - Release-the software release that this file belongs to. - Language-the language of the application version that this file belongs to. - OS -the operating system on which the application version that this file belongs to runs.
+See Setting Properties for the SAI Editor on page 271 for more information. - Publisher-the publisher of this file. - Application-the application that this file belongs to. - App Type-the type of the application (for example, Word Processor or Spreadsheet). - Release-the software release that this file belongs to. - Version-the software version that this file belongs to - Language-the language of the application version that this file belongs to. - OS -the operating system on which the application version that this file belongs to runs. - Version Data-The combination of key version data fields of the file.
+It is automatically populated.